ysaakpr/panka/docs/USER_WORKFLOWS.md

 You own your application code and configuration.
 Platform team owns infrastructure, networking, and security policies.

-**The deployer system handles all the complexity of AWS deployments for you!**
+**The panka system handles all the complexity of AWS deployments for you!**